f5devcentral/xcawsedgedemoguide/README.md

 ![alt text](assets/ce-site-aws-2.png)

 Next, we will configure site type.
-First, select a region from the **AWS Region** drop-down menu.
-We'll use **ca-central-1** for this demo.
-With the **New VPC Parameters** selected by default, go on to create a new VPC.
-Select **Autogenerate VPC Name** and enter the **172.24.0.0/16** CIDR in the IPv4 CIDR block field.
-From the **Select Ingress Gateway or Ingress/Egress Gateway** menu, select the **Ingress/Egress Gateway (Two Interface)** option which is useful when the site is used as ingress/egress gateway to the VPC.
+First, select your cloud credentials.
+Then pick your AWS Region.
+Fill in the **172.24.0.0/16** CIDR in the Primary IPv4 CIDR block field.
+Open the Select Ingress Gateway or Ingress/Egress Gateway menu, and select **Ingress/Egress Gateway (Two Interface)** which is useful when the site is used as ingress/egress gateway to the VPC.
 Click **Configure** to open the two-interface node configuration.

 ![alt text](assets/ce-site-aws-3.png)